 Other allowable costs which can be considered on a case-by-case basis include:

 - Employment expenses for internship experience

-- To be considered for aid, you must complete the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov after January 1 each year for the upcoming academic year that begins in the upcoming fall term.
+- To be considered for aid, you must complete the Free Application for Federal Student Aid (FAFSA) between October 1 and February 1 (priority deadline) for each upcoming academic year (beginning in the fall semester).

-- Be sure to include the University's Federal School Code of 003005 to release your information to the University of North Dakota.
+- Be sure to include UND's Federal School Code of 003005 to release your information to the University of North Dakota.

 - If you plan to attend Summer Session at UND and seek financial assistance, you must complete the Summer Financial Aid Application Supplement, in addition to the current year's FAFSA.

 Assistance Available from Federal, State and Institutional Programs

 - Grants - Graduate